The Daughters of Khaine Bloodkindred are an army of Age of Sigmar of which most models can also be used as an Order warband for Age of Sigmar: Warcry.

 Strategy and Tactics for the Daughters of Khaine

 The main theme of this warband is: they strike first, hit hard and take advantage of the weaker and injured fighters.

 Even a simple witch with a Double can become dangerous.
 Use the weakened and injured opponents at your advantage: if you can, and have plenty of Doubles, try to keep one that already activated within 3” from your fighters and Bathe in Blood the rest of your army as it requires an injured opponent to be within 3”, but not to attack him.

 Keep also a weakened opponent in a strategic position if you have a Triple and a leader at striking distance.
-It can be a gamble if the dice don’t smile at you, but if you succeed in finishing off that enemy at your first activation, use the Triple for the Sacrifice to Khaine.
+It can be a gamble if the dice don’t smile at you, but if you succeed in finishing off that enemy at your first activation, you can use the Triple for the Sacrifice to Khaine.

-Warcry is a bloody game and you can create combos this way quite easily, just remember to pick first the weakest opponents and then the strongest because with an average strength of 3 you may struggle with the toughest guys like the Ogor Breacher.
+Warcry is a bloody game and you can create combos really easily, just remember to pick first the weakest opponents and then the strongest because with an average Strength of 3 you may struggle with the toughest guys like the Ogor Breacher.

 Use your mobility, especially the Khinerai, to pick the farthest opponents and the ranged ones that can greatly damage your army.
 Use the Melusai as your tanks but be careful as they can quickly be surrounded.

-The choice of leader is tough with 6 options available.
+The choice of leader is tough with 12 options available.
 Personally, I would recommend higher wounds count for more survivability and a melee option to be closer to the centre of your army and provide more bonus.